-Hyperautomation, artificial intelligence and cyber security networks: These are some of the technologies that are expected to shape the coming year for enterprises, according to IT market research firm Gartner.
-We have compiled a list of the nine revolutionary technologies and explain what lies behind the trends.
+Hyperautomation, Artificial Intelligence and Cyber Security Networks: These are some of the tech trends that are expected to shape the coming years for enterprises, according to IT market research firm Gartner.
+We have compiled a list of the nine revolutionary tech trends and explain what lies behind these trends.

 The Internet of Things (IoT) is a network of interconnected physical objects that collect and exchange information and data over the Internet.
 The IoT is constantly expanding and evolving in the scale of its complexity, meaning the way devices are networked together, the computations that can be autonomously processed by these objects, and the data that is stored in the cloud are evolving in more complex ways.
 The collection of data (BI, Big Data, CDPs, etc.) to directly influence behavior is referred to as the "Internet of Behaviors" or IoB.

 The IoB is influencing consumer choices, but it is also reshaping the value chain of businesses.
 While some users are wary of making their data available to this technology, many others are willing to do so as long as it generally adds value - data-driven value, mind you.
 For companies, this means they can tailor their image along the behavior of potential customers, market products more effectively to their customers, or significantly improve the customer experience (CX) of a product or service.
 Hypothetically, information can be gathered about all facets of a user's life to improve efficiency and quality in general.
 This can have a positive impact on companies and customers alike.